← Back to projects

 AWS Component Mapping

-Each enriched requirement's abstract candidate_subjects are resolved to concrete AWS CloudFormation resource types via the evidence taxonomy.
-The strategy router (map_record) dispatches records into passthrough, review queue, or full mapping.
-The scoring engine (_match_subject) resolves ambiguous subjects using keyword overlap + domain hints + detection-class hints.
+Each enriched requirement's abstract candidate_subjects resolve to concrete AWS CloudFormation resource types via the evidence taxonomy.
+The strategy router routes records into passthrough, review queue, or full mapping.
+The scoring engine does the disambiguation: keyword overlap, domain hints, detection class hints.

 Inputfedramp_layer1_handoff.ndjson